LTUC/amman-dotnet-401d2/Lectures/Class07/README.md

 ```

--By adding the implementation of IEnumerable, it allows your program to support the 'new' syntax.
+- By adding the implementation of IEnumerable, it allows your program to support the 'new' syntax.
 - As the other example before this shows, it is not necesarily required, but good practice
 - When you build the above example, when you imeplemt the interface, have VS auto implement it for you.
 - Because the interface of IEnumerable requires the non-generic GetEnumerator, VS will auto add what is missing.
 Here is the after result: